google/triage-party/README.md

 ## Try it locally!

-This will run minikube's configuration against a smaller repository for quick testing:
+See what Triage Party would look like for an arbitrary repository:

 ```
-cd cmd/server
+go run cmd/server/main.go \
+  --token $GITHUB_TOKEN \
+  --config examples/generic-kubernetes.yaml \
-go run . --token $GITHUB_TOKEN --config ../../examples/generic-kubernetes.yaml --repos kubernetes/sig-release
+  --repos kubernetes/sig-release
 ```

 Then visit http://localhost:8080/

-The first time you run Triage Party against a new repository, there will be a long delay as it will download and cache every open issue and PR.
+The first time you run Triage Party against a new repository, there will be a long delay as it will download data from GitHub.
 This data will be cached for subsequent runs.
 We're working to improve this latency.

 ## Configuration